-Deletion of genes on the long arm of chromosome 15 can cause a characteristic syndrome of abnormal neurodevelopment and malformations called Prader-Willi syndrome.
+Deletion of genes on the long arm of Chromosome 15 can cause a characteristic syndrome of abnormal neurodevelopment and malformations called Prader-Willi syndrome (PWS).
 The deletion may be too small to be seen by conventional chromosome studies.
 This test provides diagnostic information.

 These mutations are usually de novo and do not increase the risk of this disorder in siblings or other relatives.
 However a parent and other relatives may carry a balanced translocation involving this chromosome region and be at increased risk of having an affected child.